Skip to content

 Domain errors from MCP tools are returned as isError: true content per the MCP specification, allowing AI agents to see error details and adjust their behavior.

-Session Sandboxing
+Workspace Sandboxing

 Code Signing